Form: 10-K

 in the Medicare and Medicaid programs; changes in reimbursement by other third

-party payors; occupancy levels at the Company's facilities; the availability and
+party payors; occupancy levels at the Company's facilities; the availability

-cost of capital; the strength and financial resources of the Company's
+and cost of capital; the strength and financial resources of the Company's

-competitors; the Company's ability to make additional real estate investments at
+competitors; the Company's ability to make additional real estate investments

-investment trusts.
+estate investment trusts.

-the consolidated financial statements and accompanying notes.
+should be read in conjunction with the consolidated financial statements and

 RESULTS OF OPERATIONS